AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 Training set: Annotations by student2 were additionally checked by student1 and vice versa.
 Test set: Annotations were made by both students independently and the mean was computed to determine the final landmark position.

 The annotation was conducted in temporal order.
-Besides the coordinates, the rater annotated whether he/she found it easy/medium/hard to annotate the frame.
 More information about the labeling strategy can be found <a href="/assets/files/Labeln_ENG-v1.pdf">here</a>.